-Shakespeare's Tragedies 3 cr.
+Shakespeare's Tragedies . .
+3 cr.
+Prerequisite: ENG 102 or ENG 109.

 This survey course teaches how to read Shakespeare's tragedies by exploring the concept of the tragic hero, imagery, theme, and poetic technique in plays such as Macbeth, King Lear, Romeo and Juliet, Julius Caesar, Othello, and Hamlet.
 Writing is an integral component of the course.